AviatrixSystems/Docs/HowTos/insane_mode.rst

 Pre-deployment Check List
 ----------------------------

-Aviatrix configures and updates the software before shipping the appliance Deployment topology for Aviatrix CloudN is as following:
+Aviatrix support team configures and updates the software before shipping the appliance.
+Deployment topology for Aviatrix CloudN is as follows:

 |InsaneBeta|